The changes and long term effects

 We know when neurons fire too much they may change their connections with other neurons or even die, because they can't sustain high activity for so long, Chialvo said, " if you are a chronic pain patient, you have pain 24 hours a day, seven days a week, every minute of your life.
 That permanent perception of pain in your brain, makes these areas in your brain continuously active.
 This continuous dysfunction in the equilibrium of the brain can change the wiring forever and could hurt the brain," Chialvo explained."
 Med line, The Journal of Neuroscience

 Many other studies have been done that back this idea up, of literal physical changes to our gray matter itself, up to and including premature aging of the brain.
-As we age, we tend to lose gray matter, the brain literally shrinks in size and functionality.
-However, in chronic pain states, this state of affairs is happening a great deal sooner.
-The cognitive problems we all seem to face start to make a lot more sense, when you take this into account.
+As we age, we tend to lose gray matter.
+The brain literally shrinks in size and functionality.
+However, in chronic pain states, this state of affairs is happening a great deal sooner than our elder counterparts.
+The cognitive problems we all seem to face, start to make a lot more sense when you take this into account.

 High demand for brain power: